rgherta/netflix-viewer/README.md

   - [ ] Ask the Snap Advocacy team to celebrate the snap - [link]()

 [UPDATE] Snap made private.
 Waiting answer from Netflix regarding copyright.
-Until then article 4.2 of snapcraft rulea apply.
+Until then article 4.2 of snapcraft rules apply.

 If you have any questions, [post in the Snapcraft forum](https://forum.snapcraft.io).